Self-Correcting Quantum Computers: Topological stabilizer codes

 A $D$-colex $\Lambda$ is a $D$-dimensional lattice with certain colorability properties.
 Such lattices $\Lambda$ can be described \cite{branyons} in terms of their 1-skeleton or graph, wich is $(D+1)$-valent and has $D+1$ colorable edges.
 Here, instead, we choose to define a $D$-colex $\Lambda$ in terms of its dual lattice $\Delta$.
 From now on $D$ is an integer, $D>0$.

 \begin{defn} A lattice $\Lambda$ is a $D$-colex if its dual lattice $\Delta$ is a simplicial lattice with $(D+1)$-colored vertices that forms a closed $D$-manifold. \end{defn} Recall that an $n$-simplex is the convex hull of a set of $(n + 1)$ affinely independent points.
 In a simplicial $D$-dimensional lattice all the $n$-dimensional cells are homeomorphic to $n$-simplices.
 A closed manifold is a compact manifold without boundaries.
 For example, for $D=1$ it must be a circle, and for $D=2$ \cite{topologicalClifford} it could be a sphere, a projective plain, a torus, etc. That the vertices of $\Delta$ are $(D+1)$-colored means that we have attached labels to vertices from a set $Q$ with $D+1$ elements or colors, in such a way that two vertices connected by a link never share the same color.
 At first sight it may seem unclear whether a $D$-colex can be constructed in arbitrary manifolds, due to the colorability constraints.
 However, in \cite{branyons} a construction is given to obtain $D$-colexes from arbitrary lattices.
+In the case of hypercubic lattices, the construction is particularly simple.
+The resulting dual lattice $\Delta$ has vertices also forming a $D$-dimensional hypercubic lattice, which we can label by their coordinates $(x_j)\in \Z^D$.
+The $D$-simplices are as follows.
+Let $\vect e_k =: (\delta_{kj})$ be the standard basis.
+For each permutation of $D$ elements $\sigma_j$, $\vect z = (z_j)\in \Z^D$ and $(d_j) \in \sset{1,-1}^D$, there is a simplex with vertex coordinates